Hrishi1999/Hrishi1999/README.md

 ## I'm a Full Stack Developer and ML Enthusiast

-I am a currently pursuing Master of Applied Computer Science at Dalhousie University who has a keen interest in full-stack development and machine learning.
+I am SDE 2 at the Government of Canada (Canada Revenue Agency).
+I am also working on Apifi - The marketplace of solutions and AI agents :)

 ### Connect with me:
 [![Twitter](https://img.shields.io/badge/Twitter-%2312100E.svg?&style=for-the-badge&logo=Twitter&logoColor=#1DA1F2)][twitter]